Image & Video Optimization: Modern Formats & Techniques

 āœ… Use CDN for automatic optimization

-āœ… Optimize early - don't upload 5MB images
+āœ… Optimize early - avoid shipping oversized source images to the browser

 Common Mistakes